 Even though it may not feel this way, you do have the right to a lawyer.
 You also have the right to a fair trial, and you are presumed innocent until proven guilty.

-If you're facing domestic violence charges in Winston-Salem, throughout Forsyth County or elsewhere in the Triad, contact my law firm, Dylan W. Greenwood, Attorney at Law PLLC, by calling 336-794-6138.
+If you’re facing domestic violence charges in Winston-Salem, throughout Forsyth County or elsewhere in the Triad, contact our law firm, Greenwood Law PLLC, by calling 336-794-6138.
 Schedule your free initial consultation over the phone or by using this online contact form.
-Remember: the best offense starts with a good defense.
+Remember: The best offense starts with a good defense.
 Call today to start protecting your rights immediately.